-PROG RAM TYPE INFORMATION MDAP MAIS AC AT Urgent WHEN REQUIRED SOURCE REPORTING PROCEDURE REQUIREMENT II ≤III 0.90 NOTES ALTERNATE LIVE-FIRE TEST AND EVALUATION (LFT&E) PLAN • • • A DoD Component-approved final draft plan is due 45 calendar days prior to the Development RFP Release decision.
+INFORMATION PR OGRAN Л ТҮР E REQUIREMENT FOR WAIVER MDAP MAIS AC CAT WHEN REQUIRED SOURCE REPORTING PROCEDURE OR EXCEPTION WIDT 1017 113 II ≤III ALTERNATE LFT&E PLAN • • • A DoD Component-approved final draft plan is due 45 calendar days prior to the Development RFP Release decision.
 The final plan is required at Milestone B or as soon as practicable after program initiation.
 10 U.S.C.
-2366 (Ref. (n)) Program Manager to DOT&E STATUT ORY.
-C Only red uired f or prograr ns on DOT&E oversight for LFT&E list with or requesting a waiver from fu ıll-up, system-level testing. • Not later than 30 calendar days after MDA authorization.
+2366 (Ref. (g)) Program Manager to DOT&E STATUTORY.
+Only required for programs on DOT&E oversight for LFT&E list with or requesting a waiver from full-up, system-level testing. • Not later than 30 calendar days after MDA authorization.
 SEC.
 203, P.L.
-111-23 (Ref. (av)) Program Manager to MDA to Congress CONGRESSIONAL NOTIFICATION OF COMPETITIVE PROTOTYPING WAIVER STATUTORY.
-The MDA may waive the competitive prototyping requirements if: (1) The cost of producing competitive prototypes exceeds the expected life-cycle benefits (in constant dollars) of producing the prototypes, including the benefits of improved performance and increased technological and design maturity that may be achieved through competitive prototyping; or (2) The DoD would be unable to meet critical national security objectives without such a waiver.
-If waived: (1) The MDA must require that a prototype be produced before Milestone B approval if: CONGRESSIONAL NOTIFICATION OF CONDUCTING DT&E • Not later than 30 days after any decision to conduct DT&E on an MDAP without an approved TEMP.
+111-23 (Ref. (an)) Program Manager to MDA to Congress CONGRESSIONAL NOTIFICATION OF COMPETITIVE PROTOTYPING WAIVER (1) The improved (2) The If waived (1) The If (a) T (b) It (2) If pro (3) The rationale (4) If the cost of p d perform DoD wo d: MDA mu he expe s produc ototyping MDA mu for the v e basis for oroduci nance uld be st requ cted life tion is g of the ust noti waiver or the v ng con and ind unable iire tha e-cycle consis syster fy the d and th vaiver waive the competitive prototyping requirements if: apetitive prototypes exceeds the expected life-cycle benefits (in constant dollars) of pereased technological and design maturity that may be achieved through competitive to meet critical national security objectives without such a waiver.
+It a prototype be produced before Milestone B approval if: benefits (in constant dollars) of producing the prototype exceed the cost. tent with achieving critical national security objectives.
+In is not feasible, the program will produce prototypes for critical subsystems.
+Congressional defense committees in writing not later than 30 calendar days after the plan, if any, for producing a prototype.
+It is excessive cost, the MDA must also submit the notification of the waiver, together and to Congress. e prototyping; or e waiver is authorized.
+The notification on must include the CONGRESSIONAL NOTIFICATION OF CONDUCTING DT&E • Notification is required not later than 30 days after any decision is made for a lead DT&E Organization to conduct any developmental T&E activities for the MDAP without an approved TEMP.
 SEC.
 904, P.L.
-112-239 (Ref. (y)) Program Manager to USD(AT&L) to Congress WITHOUT AN APPROVED TEMP rill prepare the notification and submit to USD(AT&L).
-The notification muproved plan in place.
-A copy of the notification will be provided to DOT&E basis for the Note: A dot (●) in a cell indicates the e specific applicat oility of the rec uirement to program type.
+112-239 (Ref.
+(I)) Program Manager to USD(AT&L) to Congress WITHOUT AN APPROVED TEMP STATUTORY.
+The Program Manager will prepare the notification and submit to USD(AT&L).
+The notification must include a written explanation of the basis for the decision and a timeline for getting an approved plan in place.
+A copy of the notification will be provided to DOT&E. Note: A dot (●) in a cell indicates the e specific applicat oility of the re quirement to program type.

 Table 6.
-Exceptions, Waivers, and Alternative Reporting Requirements, Continued
+Exceptions, Waivers, and Alternative Management and Reporting Requirements, Continued